junpataleta/moodle-format_etask/README.md

 - all **activities** in an eTask grading table **are sorted from the newest by default** because of the information value of the latest activities -- **you can change it** by your preferences in the [course format settings](#markdown-header-course-format-settings) and sort activities by the latest, by the oldest or as they are in the course, see [eTask activities sorting](#markdown-header-etask-activities-sorting),
 - you can change **grading table placement** -- above or below the course topics, see [eTask placement](#markdown-header-etask-placement),
 - **logged in student is always at the first row** of the grading table,
-- **activity completion support** (completed status in the table, completed progress chart, expected completion date as due date if due date is not set),
+- **activity completion support** (completed status in the table, completed progress bar, expected completion date as due date if due date is not set),
 - there **three types of access permissions**:
     - **teacher** can edit activities by clicking on activity headers; grade to pass setting is available; links from activity headers goes to activity editation; links from grade table cells goes to activity grading; filtering by groups is available as well as pagination,
     - **non-editing teacher** can click only on activity header; links goes to activity detail; filtering by groups is available as well as pagination and